dailycred/launchy/README.md

 ###Deployment

 This project is all set up to deploy to heroku's free tier.
-First, make sure you download the [heroku toolbelt](https://toolbelt.herokuapp.com/).
-Once you've installed that, open your terminal and run:
+Open your terminal and run:

 	heroku create my_apps_name
 	git add . && git commit -m 'push to heroku'